I've heard many smart people who I trust complain that "after 13 years, there are still no use cases for crypto."

 Even NFTs, despite being fairly stupid, should count as a use case.
 It might be stupid to buy a skin in League of Legends, but many people do it.
 It's not that unreasonable to understand why one would buy a skin they could potentially trade around later.
 It might be stupid to buy a print of your favorite artist, but many people do it.
 It's not that unreasonable to imagine why one would support their favorite artist by buying an NFT from them.

-If you don't like these, there's a near endless supply of early stage projects affecting the real-world.
+If you don't like these, there's a near endless supply of early stage projects.
 Every time you hear about one, you can decide first that the project is "not a real use case" and then look for reasons to confirm that prior.
 Or, you can say that the project is too early and therefore it doesn't count.

 Now, you might say that all of these are perfectly fine use cases, however you meant that "there isn't a use case apart from something you could otherwise do with a database."
 After all, isn't the blockchain just a bad database?